gugundi/NeuralMachineTranslation/README.md

 * 3-gram: 30.04
 * 4-gram: 22.61

-## Recreating results
+## Recreating the results
+To recreate and visualize the results run the Jupiter notebook *test.ipynb*

+## Training the model
-Run the program with configuration (final.json).
+To train the model using the settings we used run the program with configuration final.json.

 *python main.py --config final.json*